The best impact driver is designed to turn screws, nuts & bolts – quickly & without fuss. It’s the perfect partner for your 18v cordless drill.

 - Weight – Lighter is better, but not at the expense of power

-This is the best impact driver you can buy for under £100.
-It’s powerful, durable and easy to use.
-As you may expect from Makita, the DTD152 impact driver ticks all the boxes in terms of quality and reliability.
-But what really makes this model stand out is the budget price.
+Powerful, durable and easy to use, thisMakita impact driver ticks all the quality and reliability boxes.
+But what really makes this model stand out is the value and budget price.

 Variable Speed Trigger

 All the must-have features come as standard.
 The variable speed trigger makes this impact driver easy to use.
 Plus, this feature coupled with the electric brake (often missing on budget models) means you have complete control with one hand.
 The compact design is lightweight and with twin LEDs, it’s easy to see what you’re doing – even in tight, dark spaces.

 Some of the cheaper Makita power tools use their own battery system, which is a big negative, but fortunately, the Makita DTD152 uses the standard LXT batteries.
 Choose multiple small batteries if you favour a lighter device or go large if long-lasting power is important.

 For most of us, choosing this impact driver is a no-brainer.
 It’s the perfect partner to a Makita drill.